Brighouse occupies a prime position at the lower end of the Calder Valley, sitting alongside the Calder and Hebble Navigation waterway.

-And for those who would like to explore the area by walking, you can pick up a copy of the Brighouse History Trail from one of our Tourist Information Centres to follow a journey through Brighouse's past.
+If you would like to explore the area by walking, you can pick up a copy of the Brighouse History Trail from one of our Tourist Information Centres to follow a journey through Brighouse's past.
 The Calderdale Way, a 50-mile circular walking route exploring the hills, moors and valleys of Calderdale also passes through the town.

 For more information about all the great things happening in the town, visit http://www.visitbrighouse.com